Kathryn Janeway: Star Trek: Voyager

 During the development of Star Trek: Voyager, one of the actors considered to play the captain, before it was decided the character would be a woman, was Gary Graham.
-Kate Mulgrew, Geneviève Bujold, Erin Gray, Patty Duke and Susan Gibney were all considered or auditioned during development, with Bujold being initially cast.
+Kate Mulgrew, Geneviève Bujold, Erin Gray, Patty Duke, and Susan Gibney were all considered or auditioned during development, with Bujold being initially cast.

 The character was originally named Elizabeth Janeway, after the noted writer of the same name.
-However, after Geneviève Bujold was cast, she requested the character be renamed "Nicole Janeway".
-Bujold was initially very positive, saying in an interview, "This role is a challenge but it feels right."
+After Geneviève Bujold was cast, though, she requested the character be renamed "Nicole Janeway".
+Bujold was initially very positive, saying in an interview, "This role is a challenge, but it feels right."
 Bujold, whose acting experience was mainly in feature films, was unprepared for the schedule demanded by television and was unwilling to do news interviews.
 After the second day of filming for the first episode "Caretaker", Bujold dropped out of the series.

 After Bujold's departure, Joanna Cassidy, Susan Gibney, Elizabeth Dennehy, Tracy Scoggins, and Lindsay Crouse were considered as replacements.
 Erin Gray and Chelsea Field (wife of future Star Trek captain Scott Bakula) auditioned for the role.
 Not only was shooting already behind schedule, but the episode had to be ready by January 1995.
-It was not only the launch of series, but would also be the first program airing on the newly-launching United Paramount Network (UPN), and over $20 million was being spent on the pilot.
+It was not only the launch of series, but would also be the first program airing on the newly launching United Paramount Network (UPN), and over $20 million were being spent on the pilot.
 Kate Mulgrew, who had previously auditioned for the role, was cast on September 17, 1994.
 She suggested that the name be changed to "Kathryn", to which the producers agreed.